wavefrontHQ/observability-for-kubernetes/README.md

 **Important:** Observability Logs (Beta) is enabled only for selected customers.
 If you’d like to participate, contact your Observability account representative.

-# Overview of Wavefront Operator for Kubernetes
+# Overview of Observability for Kubernetes Operator

-The Wavefront Operator for Kubernetes supports deploying the Wavefront Collector and the Wavefront Proxy in Kubernetes.
+The Observability for Kubernetes Operator supports deploying the Kubernetes Metrics Collector and the Wavefront Proxy in Kubernetes.
 This operator is based on [kubebuilder SDK](https://book.kubebuilder.io/).

 ## Quick Reference